kassabry/Perturbation_Experiment/README.md

 To have the proper set-up for the variational autoencoder framework, please refer to the directions on ChemVAE below and refer to their github link (https://github.com/aspuru-guzik-group/chemical_vae/blob/master/aux_data/banner.png?raw=true) and paper (http://pubs.acs.org/doi/abs/10.1021/acscentsci.7b00572) for more information on ChemVAE:

-# ChemVAE Framework Set Up:
+# ChemVAE Framework Set Up (information provided by https://github.com/aspuru-guzik-group/chemical_vae/issues/new):

 ## Questions, problems?
 Make a [github issue](https://github.com/aspuru-guzik-group/chemical_vae/issues/new) :smile:.
 Please be as clear and descriptive as possible.